sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

 go to Stripe Dashboard and to _Connect_ → _Accounts_.

-**Note:** After payout details are saved they can not be edited directly from FTW so you might need to create multiple accounts for testing purposes.
+**Note:** After payout details are saved they can not be edited directly from the template, so you might need to create multiple accounts for testing purposes.

 The form of the bank number and other required information depends on which country you have chosen.
 For example, most of the countries in